 - Of all the individuals whose first job was low-tier informal, what is the proportion of those who switch to high-tier informal or formal job?
 Is the switch permanent or transitory?
 Does the path from low-tier informal to formal always go through high-tier informal?
 What are the characteristics of individuals who managed to switch?

 - What is the earnings premium of switching to either high-tier or formal jobs, relative to staying in low-tier informal jobs?

-In this proposed study, our focus is on individuals rather than firms.
-Specifically, we limit our sample to male workers in non-agricultural sector.
+In this study, our focus is on individuals rather than firms.
+Specifically, we limit our sample to male workers in the non-agricultural sector.
 We use information on individuals’ work status and work type to create three groups: low-tier informal workers, high-tier informal workers, and formal workers.